fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 how to get in touch with you.

 ## Would You Accept a Position That Down-Levels Your Role?

+Personally I would.
+At this point I have done enough as a software developer to know how to do decently in any role.

+The role is from my point of view just a label that carries certain responsibilities with it.
+What matters to me however is if I enjoy what I do.

+Being a principal engineer in a big corporation and then taking the CTO role in a small startup may seem like a step up but the practical tasks will often be the same.

+Once you learn what you need to hold down most jobs it really is only you who determines what you would enjoy.
+I enjoy engaging work so as long as I am happy with my salary and my daily routine feels engaging then I don't care what my title is.
+The title only really matters when you are trying to determine who has final say or when you are trying to pad your CV with things that seem impressive to a new employer.

 ## Why Do IT Companies Ask If You Were at the Top of Your Class?
 ## What strategies help developers manage unrealistic deadlines and high-energy team dynamics?
 ## Why do senior developers often dislike coding interviews, and what improvements could make the process better?